Regardless of the size of the organization, identifying high-potential employees (HiPos) should be on the radar of every manager and HR department.

 With this, HiPos are more than just employees who show promise–they are future, dynamic leaders that can help your organization stay ahead of its competition.

-In the past, organizations didn't have a standardized and analytical method for identifying HiPos.
-Rather, they relied on the instincts of management from observations and performance reviews.
+As it stands, only 57% of companies have a formal standard for high potential identification.
+Rather, they rely on the instincts of management from observations and performance reviews.

-While most organizations have a systematic approach to evaluating employees, a more holistic approach needs to be taken when it comes to identifying HiPos.
+While many organizations have a systematic approach to evaluating employees, a more holistic approach needs to be taken when it comes to identifying high potential employees.

-The High Potential Trait Indicator (HPTI), now known as the Thomas Personality assessment, is one such tool that was developed by Ian McRae and Adrian Furnham in 2006.
-It evaluates employee performance on seven criteria: Acceptance, Adjustment, Ambiguity, Competitiveness, Conscientiousness, Curiosity, and Risk Approach.
+The High Potential Trait Indicator (HPTI), now known as the Thomas Personality assessment, is one of the tools to identify high potential employees—developed by Ian McRae and Adrian Furnham in 2006.
+It evaluates employee performance on seven criteria:

 Based on the ‘optimality’ model, it assumes that an individual’s personality traits can be an indicator of their potential to become a high-performing employee and future leader.